kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/why-enums-suck.md

     foreach (var car in cars)
         car.CarType.DoCarStuff();

 Ahhhh.
-Now that’s bliss.
+Now that's bliss.
 All the car type junk was packaged together and the calling code is dead simple.

-But something still felt…wrong.
-The big “switches” were all gone, but I still had some “if (carType ==” statements lying around.
-I could put those in the extension methods, but that wasn’t really the root issue.
+But something still felt...wrong.
+The big "switches" were all gone, but I still had some "if (carType ==" statements lying around.
+I could put those in the extension methods, but that wasn't really the root issue.

-I went to the Big G and typed something like “c# alternatives to enums”.
+I went to the Big G and typed something like "c# alternatives to enums".
 Somewhere along the line I stumbled on this post about comparing c# enums to java enums.

 At first, I thought, this looks like a ton more code to write for little gain.
 But it felt like the right direction.
 I decided to just write it and see what happened.